pudly/schmopera-hugo/content/articles/a-string-of-pearls-from-bizet-and-la-opera.md

 date = "2017-10-09T10:20:00-04:00"
 lastmod = "2017-10-09T13:36:00-04:00"
 publishDate = "2017-10-09T10:51:00-04:00"
-slug = "a-string-of-pearls-from-bizet-and-la-opera"
-title = "A string of Pearls from Bizet and LA Opera"
+short_description = "Dark fabric billows beneath the set, and one is never allowed to forget that the sea is the underpinning of everything that’s happening.
+When the inevitable storm comes, the fabric is no longer lovely and tranquil but frightening as it inflates to ever bigger and bigger \"waves.\" Another constant device: during much of the drama in Act I, a lone fisherman bobs up and down in his boat beneath the pillars that hold up the village." slug = "a-string-of-pearls-from-bizet-and-la-opera" title = "A string of Pearls from Bizet and LA Opera"
 +++